Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 \subsubsection{Rolling causal operator construction}

-Directional causality is analyzed using rolling windows of length $W=252$ trading days, stepped forward by 21 days.
+Directional causality is analyzed using rolling windows of length $W=252$ trading days (approximately one calendar year), stepped forward by 21 trading days (approximately one calendar month).
 Within each window, contemporaneous values define the target space, while lagged values of all drivers act as potential causal sources.
-Targets are not lag-embedded, ensuring a drivers-only causal interpretation.
+Targets are not lag-embedded, ensuring a drivers-only causal interpretation consistent with the asymmetric deformation protocol of Section~\ref{subsec:setup}.

 For embedding order $p=3$ and lag set $\mathcal{T}=\{1,2,3,5\}$, the whitened cross-covariance operator at lag $\tau$ and time $t$ is defined as